-OTA 101 Principles of Occupational Therapy (2-2 Credits
+OTA 101 S Principles of Occupational Therapy (2-0) 2 Credits

-This course will examine the role of occupational therapy in health care, community-based and educational include: Topics history, systems. philosophical principles, the Occupational Therapy Framework: Domain and Process, Standards of Practice, Code of Ethics, current and emerging practice areas.
+This course will examine the role of occupational therapy in health care, community-based and educational systems. include: history, Topics philosophical principles, the Occupational Therapy Framework: Domain and Process, Standards of Practice, Code of Ethics, current and emerging practice areas.
 This course will also address the roles of the registered occupational therapist, certified occupational therapy assistant, national and state credentialing requirements, and occupational therapy association functions at all levels.
-(Co-requisites: OTA 111 and OTA 116)
+A course fee will apply.
+(Corequisites: OTA 111 and OTA 116)

-OTA 111 Occupational Performance Across the Lifespan (3-0) 3 Credits
+OTA 111 S Occupational Performance Across the Lifespan (3-0) 3 Credits